-Jane Colenso, Operations Director for the South West region shares her journey with Dimensions.
+Jane Colenso, Operations Director for the South West region, shares her journey on the life of a social care worker, with Dimensions.

-I held twice weekly video calls: ‘Monday catch up’ and ‘How did the week go?’ on a Friday.
+I held twice-weekly video calls: ‘Monday catch up’ and ‘How did the week go?’ on a Friday.
 Managers were sharing ideas and photos of activities with each other.
-Competitions were organised, beauty sessions held in gardens and I sent cream teas out as a treat.
+Competitions were organised, beauty sessions were held in gardens and I sent cream teas out as a treat.

 I’m incredibly proud that five of my eight managers are staff that have come through from teams I have managed.
 I love to nurture talent.
 I read once that in World War I when the British army was faced with a challenge they would identify who in the ranks might have skills that were relevant.
 So subordinates would lead projects and superiors would learn from them.
 I love identifying colleagues’ skills and interests, then giving them responsibilities and titles.
 It gives them a chance to shine and develop within their roles.

 Over 19 years I have been listened to, supported and nurtured by Dimensions.
 I have gained qualifications and skills that I could never have imagined.
-This job isn’t about the money, but if you want to feel good about what you do every day then give us a go.
-If you commit you will be rewarded.
-Dimensions provides all the training, it’s what is inside of you that’s important.
+This job isn’t about the money, but if you want to feel good about what you do every day, then give us a go.
+If you commit, you will be rewarded.
+Dimensions provide all the training, it’s what is inside you that’s important.